 The Achronix high-performance, 7nm Speedster®7t FPGA family is specifically designed to support extremely high bandwidth requirements for demanding applications including data-center workloads and networking infrastructure.
-The processing tasks associated with these high-performance applications, specifically those associated with artificial intelligence and machine learning (AI/ML) and high-speed networking, represent some of the most demanding processing workloads in the data center.
+The processing tasks associated with these high-performance applications, specifically those associated with artificial intelligence and machine learning (Al/ML) and high-speed networking, represent some of the most demanding processing workloads in the data center.

-Several performance criteria characterize these data-center and networking workloads:
+Several performance criteria characterize these data-center and networking workloads requiring the following abilities:

-- The ability to handle high-speed data rates from a host processor PCIe Gen5 port and upto 400 Gbps on the Ethernet ports - The ability to store multiple gigabytes of incoming data and to access that data quickly for processing within the FPGA - The ability to move massive amounts of data among the FPGA I/O ports, its internal memory, attached external memory, and its on-chip computing resources - The ability to process high computational workloads with tera operations per second (TOPS) performance.
+- Handle high-speed data rates from a host processor PCIe Gen5 port and up to 400 Gbps on the Ethernet ports - Store multiple gigabytes of incoming data and to access that data quickly for processing within the FPGA - Move massive amounts of data among the FPGA I/O ports, its internal memory, attached external memory, and its on-chip computing resources - Process high computational workloads with tera operations per second (TOPS) performance.